QubicRU/Creation-of-AI-artist-aNNa-Aigarth-to-attract-a-new-Gen-Z-audience/README.md

 **Important note: aNNa is not an official person of Aigarth.
 She is a news and visual media personality who will keep you up to date on all the latest project news and generate interest.

 <img width="998" height="814" alt="Снимок экрана 2025-07-21 в 17 57 30" src="https://github.com/user-attachments/assets/c76d6b43-faf2-4f6a-b0eb-f6ea15f85da2" />
+the picture is not the final version.
+Example

 ---